 The Career Planning Program (CPP) provides services to help students plan their future careers in medicine and prepare themselves for applications to residency programs.
-Specifically, the CPP offers individual meetings with the Director, shadowing and interviewing opportunities, and information sessions tailored to each year of study.
+Specifically, the CPP offers individual career advising meetings with either the Director of Career Planning or any of the Deans in Student Affairs, shadowing and interviewing opportunities, and information sessions tailored to each year of study.

 The Mentor Program provides students with the opportunity to focus on their own personal and professional development in an informal, supportive environment with an impartial person outside of their day-to-day relationships.
 Students participating in the program share survival tips and learn from the experiences shared by their student colleagues.

 Students benefit in many ways from the Mentor Program.
 Mentors can help students set short-term learning objectives or long-term career goals, offer guidance on personal matters, provide networking opportunities, and help the students in areas such as communication, flexibility, and teamwork.

 The Mentor Program is offered to all UBC MD undergraduate students at all program sites by Student Affairs.
 Each site's program is different, but the goals of collegiality and connection are the same.